radovskyb/watcher/cmd/watcher/README.md

 ```
 In this example, `watcher` will ignore dot files and folders and won't watch any of the specified folders recursively.
 It will also run the script `./myscript` anytime an event occurs while watching `main.go` or any files or folders in the previous directory (`../`).

-Using the `-pipe` and `-cmd` flags together will send the event's info to the command's stdin when changes are detected.
+Using the `pipe` and `cmd` flags together will send the event's info to the command's stdin when changes are detected.

 First create a file called `script.py` with the following contents:
 ```python